HPCE/hpce-2018-cw1/readme.md

 - Screenshots

-This coursework is new for this year.
-The previous version use matlab, and seemed to dismay people, so I finally gave up and went for C++ from the start.
-As a consequence this coursework will contain some rough edges - I'm quite happy with that, as 4th years and MSc students should be able to deal with errors in specifications (and point them out using issues...).
+This coursework is in its second year.
+The previous version used matlab, and seemed to dismay people, so I finally gave up and went for C++ from the start.
+It's relatively simple once you have an environment, so is mainly intended for an early performance win.

 Choose a platform
 =================